TheGeekOnSkates/breakaway-basic/new/notes.md

 ## BTW...

-* Set up eval_expr to get a substring that is just the expression part.
-Cuz what happens if I do PRINT "THE ANSWER IS:", 4 + 4, " AND ALSO ", 42 * 1?
-Probably gonna fail, and miserably. :D
-	**EDIT:** I think this will be done in run.c and run functions, not eval_expr itself (that's working well so far, for PRINT and LET)
 * Get IF working (should be easy once the math stuff is done)
-* Get INPUT working (seriously thinking about just making it one variable, like on the C64).
 * Clean up main.h, and consolidate some of these .c files
 * Write tests for all 14 instructions
 * Push to master and write docs - I just wrote a BASIC! :)